overlay-market/OIPs/oip-X.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 "If you can't explain it simply, you don't understand it well enough."
+In other words, be like [the 🐐](https://twitter.com/ProfFeynman/status/955081219108061185?s=20).
 Simply describe the outcome the proposed change intends to achieve.
 This should be non-technical and accessible to a casual community member.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the OIP is implemented, not *why* it should be done or *how* it will be done.
 If the OIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->